 - For the length, measure the distance from one side of your bath, or the space it’ll fill, to the other.

 - For the width, measure from the back wall outwards making sure to consider anything in the way - basin, cabinets etc.

 - For bath height, on the bath’s exterior, measure from the floor to the top edge.
 This will also help if you need a bath panel.

-- If your walls are tiled, remember that the bath will sit slightly beneath them, so measuring the length from tiled wall to tiled wall will be different to the actual length.
+- If your walls are tiled, remember that the bath will sit slightly beneath them, so measuring the length from tiled wall to tiled wall will be different from the actual length.

-To measure the length of free-standing baths, the height and width are measured using the top edge or lip.
-For the depth, measure from the floor to the top edge and will include the bathtub’s feet if you’re buying this style of free-standing tub.
+To measure the length of freestanding baths, the height and width are measured using the top edge or lip.
+For the depth, measure from the floor to the top edge and will include the bath's feet if you’re buying this style of freestanding tub.

-Just bear in mind that you will need to leave space around the tub for taps etc.
+Just bear in mind that you will need to leave space around the bath for taps etc.

 We love seeing your bathroom makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!

 We would love to know, so why not share your favourite designs on social media with us?

 Alternatively, sign-up to our newsletter for the latest offers, newest product launches and advice.